Shavss/data-managment/README.md

 - **Database Connection Issues**:
   If there are errors during the database insertion, check the connection string and ensure that the database is accessible.

+## Database

+- **Database design**:
+  I've included my database design diagram in PDF format to the repository.